-The International English Language Testing System (IELTS) is the world’s most popular high-stakes English language proficiency test for study, work and migration with more than two million tests taken in the past year.
+The International English Language Testing System (IELTS) is the world’s most popular high-stakes English language proficiency test for study, work and migration with more than three million tests taken in the past year.

-IELTS results are recognised by more than 9,000 organisations, including educational institutions, employers, professional associations and governments, in 135 countries around the world.
+IELTS results is recognized by more than 10,000 organisations, including educational institutions, employers, professional associations and governments, in 135 countries around the world.

 IELTS score is internationally recognized as an English Language proficiency requirement for higher education, in almost all countries including the USA, the United Kingdom, Australia, Canada and New Zealand.
 Highest possible band score is 9.0; most universities accept a score of 6.0 for undergraduate admission and 6.0-7.0 for graduate admission.
 There are two versions of the IELTS test.